Esser50K/orderbook/README.md

 | C Library      | 0.00021767616271 |
 | Python Library | 0.00043988227844 |

-The performance of constructing sorted dictionaries using the same libraries, as well as the cost of building unsorted, python dictionaies for dictionaries of random floating point data:
+The performance of constructing sorted dictionaries using the same libraries, as well as the cost of building unsorted, python dictionaries for dictionaries of random floating point data:

 | Library        | Number of Keys | Time, in seconds |